 Sensory anatomy of Elacatinus lori settler (9 mm SL). a) Olfactory organ is blind sac with olfactory epithelium (oe), and one of two nares (n) visible.
 Oral valves (v) in buccal cavity (bc) bounded ventrally by mandible (md). b) Flat olfactory epithelium (oe) with superficial neuromasts (sn) and cupular remnant (blue); c) Eyes with retina (r), lens (l), iris (ir), cornea (c); medial supraorbital LL canal grooves (so). d) Inner ear, lateral to the hindbrain (hb), showing semicircular canal (sc), otolithic organ (saccule, sa), and innervation by auditory nerve (VIII); distance between asterisks indicates otolith size (dissolved in prep.). e) SEM of mandible (ventral view) with neuromasts (arrows).
 Inset = neuromast with hair cells and orientation (arrow). f) Example of DASPEI-stained neuromasts (dorsal side of head, E. lobeli adult).
 Scale bars: a, c, d = 100 µm; e = 100 µm (inset = 2 µm), b = 50 µm, f = 1 mm.

-Methods: Histological analysis, vital fluorescent staining, scanning electron microscopy (SEM), µCT imaging, and gene expression studies are being used to study the development of the olfactory, gustatory, auditory, lateral line, and visual systems.
+Morphological Methods Used: Histological analysis, vital fluorescent staining, scanning electron microscopy (SEM), µCT imaging, and genomic methods were used to study the development of the olfactory, gustatory, auditory, lateral line, and visual systems.

 - Hu Y, Majoris JE, Buston PM, Webb JF.
 2018.
 Potential roles of smell and taste in the orientation behavior of coral-reef fish larvae: Insights from morphology.
 Journal of Fish Biology – Special Issue on Sensory Ecology of Fishes.
 10.1111/jfb.13793.

 - Foretich MA, Majoris JE, Chaput R, Di Persia CL, Schlatter E, Webb JF, Buston PM, Paris CB.
 201_.
-Does larval fish orientation behavior depend on ecological context?
-Submitted to Proc.
-Roy.
-Soc.
-B (July 2018).
+Larval fish orientation behavior in environmental context.
+Submitted to Marine Ecology Progress Series.
+Submitted Nov.
+2019.

 - Webb, JW.
 Sensory ontogeny in fishes: It’s all in the timing.
 Ecology and Evolutionary Ethology of Fishes, Tallahassee, FLA.
 June 2016.